 ESA's Annual Meeting is crossing borders in 2018... from the entomological, geographic, and interdisciplinary perspectives!
-Entomology 2018 will be hosted in breathtaking Vancouver, Canada as a tri-Society meeting, offering unique opportunities to share your research, gain exposure, and collaborate across the host Societies: the Entomological Society of America, Entomological Society of Canada, and Entomological Society of British Columbia.
+Entomology 2018 will be hosted in breathtaking Vancouver, British Columbia, Canada as a joint Annual Meeting, offering unique opportunities to share your research, gain exposure, and collaborate across the host Societies: the Entomological Society of America (ESA), Entomological Society of Canada (ESC), and Entomological Society of British Columbia (ESBC).
 Connect with over 3,000 scientists and researchers from around the globe over the four science-filled days.

 Our Host City: Vancouver, Canada

 Your gateway to adventure awaits.
 Known as one of Canada's most dense and ethnically-diverse cities, the west coast seaport of Vancouver is a modern, walkable and travel-friendly city surrounded by majestic mountains.
 The city is consistently named as one of the top five worldwide cities for livability and quality of life, and is well known for its superior accessibility after recently welcoming the world in 2010 for the Olympic and Paralympic Winter Games.

 Vancouver offers a plethora of culinary delights, museums and markets, along with a colorful past.
 You can easily walk, bike or ride around the city; be sure to stop at Stanley Park for a breathtaking view of the harbor and its constant activities.
 Entomology 2018 takes place in the Vancouver Convention Centre, one of the greenest structures in Canada, offering a 6-acre living grass roof and a seawater heating and cooling system.
 It even boasts its own European honeybee hives, that help pollinate the plants on the living roof while supplying honey for its ‘scratch’ kitchen.